ringo-framework/formbar/docs/source/config.rst

 Attribute       Description
 =============   ===========
-src             Location of the configuration file which should be included entity-prefix   Prefix of the name of the entity fieldname
+src             Location of the configuration file which should be included element         Only include a single element form the XML file defined in src.
+The element is referenced by its id. entity-prefix   Prefix of the name of the entity fieldname
 =============   ===========